geekbass/sample-message-board/README.md

 Whenever there is a new code release, a new Docker Image will need to be created in order to replace the current running container.
 Use the Jenkinsfile as a Jenkins Pipeline to complete the following steps:

 * Pull down Repo
-* Build new rails image from new code
+* Build new rails image from new code (Image Name: bold-ruby:v1.0.{$BUILD_NUMBER})
 * Stop and remove existing rails container
 * Starts new container with latest code release

 NOTE: This will currently only work if you have already completed the initial deployment steps above and both a rails app and the postgres db.

+See [jenkins](https://github.com/geekbass/sample-message-board/tree/master/jenkins)jenkins directory of repo for the job config and how to setup the Jenkins Pipeline.

 ## Troubleshooting and Some Notes
 ### Rails